 The tobacco industry is focusing on cigarette alternatives like e-cigarettes for future sales growth because the decline in cigarette smoking is expected to continue.
 E-cigarettes heat a liquid nicotine solution which then creates a vapor that users inhale.
 The market reached nearly $2 billion in sales last year.

-Revenue excluding excise taxes rose to $1.3 billion from $1.29 billion in the same quarter a year ago because of higher cigarette prices.
-Analysts expected $1.34 billion, according to Zacks.
+Revenue excluding excise taxes rose 1 percent to $1.32 billion in the period.
+Analysts expected $1.33 billion, according to Zacks Investment Research.

-Lorillard said cigarette shipments fell more than 3 percent during the quarter.
-Newport shipments fell nearly 2 percent while many of its other brands like Kent, True and Old Gold fell by double digits.
+Lorillard said cigarette shipments fell about 2 percent during the quarter.
+Newport shipments fell 1.4 percent while many of its other brands like Kent and True fell by double digits.

-Newport garnered more than 37 percent of the retail menthol market, which is becoming a bigger part of the business even as people smoke fewer cigarettes every year.
+Newport garnered nearly 37 percent of the retail menthol market, which is becoming a bigger part of the business even as people smoke fewer cigarettes every year.

 Michael Felberbaum can be reached at http://www.twitter.com/MLFelberbaum.